Priscillalala/Gupdate/README.md

     - DIRECTIVE: Harvest AND Tangling Growth
       - Duration: ~~1s~~ ⇒ 0.8s
       - End lag can be cancelled by both of REX's utilities
+  - **Acrid**
+    - Blight now reduces the victims armor by 5 per stack </br> *Developer Notes: Getting large stacks of Blight on bosses and the like is fun, but the passive really just serves as a damage increase for your poisonous skills.
+Now, Blight stacks can more actively interact with other Blight stacks and Acrid's other skills.*
+    - Vicious Wounds now resets to the first swing of the combo when cancelled by sprint </br> *Developer Notes: Systems changes in previous updates caused Acrid to be able to sprint cancel through the entire Vicious Wounds combo.
+This means there is no reason not to use the sprint cancel, so that change has been reverted.*
+    - Frenzied Leap Damage: ~~550%~~ ⇒ 600%